ms-iot/content/en-US/win10/SetupDB410c.md

 5. **USB - Keyboard and Mouse** - [Seeing issues with USB?]({{site.baseurl}}/{{page.lang}}/Faqs.htm#dragonboard)

 6. **Logic-level shifter** - *recommended* - Many peripheral devices require 3.3v or 5v logic level voltages.
-The DragonBoard 410c supplies 1.8v logic and therefore may require a shifter device when connecting your DragonBoard to these types of peripheral devices.
-Some example devices include: [Adafruit 8-channel Logic Level Converter](https://www.adafruit.com/products/395) and [SparkFun 4-channel Voltage-Level Translator](https://www.sparkfun.com/products/11771).
+The DragonBoard 410c supplies 1.8v logic and therefore may require a logic level shifter when connecting your DragonBoard to these types of peripheral devices.
+Some example shifters include: [Adafruit 8-channel Logic Level Converter](https://www.adafruit.com/products/395) and [SparkFun 4-channel Voltage-Level Translator](https://www.sparkfun.com/products/11771).
+We will show you how to use these shifters in any of our samples that require them for DragonBoard.
+To see an example of one such sample, refer to the DragonBoard section of the [SPI Accelerometer Sample]({{site.baseurl}}/{{page.lang}}/win10/samples/SPIAccelerometer.htm).
+You may also refer to [SparkFun's Hookup Guide](https://learn.sparkfun.com/tutorials/txb0104-level-shifter-hookup-guide?_ga=1.63563695.1225669924.1446058808).
 You will not require this device in order to get started with the DragonBoard.

 ####Note: